 Conditions can range from having minimal effect, through to being disabling, or in some cases, shortening length of life.
 It is essential therefore that those living with a condition have good communication with the team of professionals involved in their care, along with accurate information and appropriate support.

-Please see our Care and Support section for further details of services which are available to help you.
+Please see the Muscular Dystrophy UK Care and Support Hub for further details of services which are available to help you.

 Questions about Osteoporosis